 Even though the facilities listed above are distinct operational subsystems as defined by the DWQMS, the Township of South Glengarry has included these facilities in a single Plan because they share common:

 - o Top Management,

-- o Operations Management,
+- Operations Management,

-- o Operations Staff, and
+- Operations Staff, and

 - o Ownership.

 Where appropriate, this Operational Plan and its associated procedures make explicitly clear those areas where facility-specific information is being provided.

 2. QMS System Policy